MS-WORKLAB/avd_automation/README.md

 - Parallel execution of hosts creation
 - include Azure Image Builder on process
 - Ability to auto update also the major version number
+- Include dynamic TAGs
+- Monitoring the output of runbooks / MSTeams reply
-- Automation to generalize vm
+- Automation to generalize VM

 # Installation